 We found out later that the child had been hospitalized – again – for croup that nearly stopped his breathing that night.

-My children, thankfully, haven’t experienced croup symptoms before, but it seems to be a really common occurrence among children and babies these days.
-I posed a question about it on Facebook during Natural Health Month (which is spilling over into April here, as do most of my daily and weekly to-do lists of any kind…tell me I’m not alone in that!) and I got enough advice that I wanted to share it in the form of a post. (top photo source)
+Although one of my children battled pneumonia a few years ago, thankfully, none of them have experienced croup symptoms before.
+It seems to be a really common occurrence among children and babies these days, though.
+I posed a question about it on Facebook during Natural Health Month (which is spilling over into April here, as do most of my daily and weekly to-do lists of any kind…tell me I’m not alone in that!) and I got enough advice on home remedies for croup that I wanted to share it in the form of a post.

 According to Mayo Clinic,

 What is, I think, confusing to some people is that croup isn’t a “germ” in itself.
-You can’t “catch croup” exactly, because croup isn’t contagious – similar to when I wrote about symptoms of pneumonia, croup is going to start as some sort of virus, including the common cold (sometimes but not often a bacterial infection), and if the vocal chords, windpipe, and bronchial tubes become infected and inflamed (swollen), they cause a cough that sounds like a seal barking.
+You can’t “catch croup” exactly, because croup isn’t contagious – similar to when I wrote about how to treat pneumonia naturally at home, croup is going to start as some sort of virus, including the common cold (sometimes but not often a bacterial infection), and if the vocal chords, windpipe, and bronchial tubes become infected and inflamed (swollen), they cause a cough that sounds like a seal barking.

 Croup is often also marked by a high-pitched whistling sound on the breath, called “stridor.”
 It is more common in children and babies than adults, and most outgrow the tendency toward croup as they reach middle elementary.